-New non-alcoholic wines, beers and spirits
+The best new non-alcoholic wines, beers and spirits for 2026

-The health benefits of reducing one’s alcohol consumption are numerous, and these days the drink options are too, with new zero-alcohol bottles flying off shelves.
 Best of all?
 Modern fermentation and distillation techniques means you don’t have to sacrifice flavour when giving up alcohol.
-Whether you prefer wine, spirits or beer, here are some of the most notable non-alcoholic launches over the past year.
+Whether you prefer wine, beer or spirits here are some of the most notable non-alcoholic products on the market today.

 New non-alcoholic wines